 Various factors to boost metabolism fall apart when you use them in isolation.

-Metabolism is the process by which our body uses energy to carry out chemical reactions that sustain life.
+Metabolism is how our body uses energy to conduct chemical reactions that sustain life.
 It is the rate at which our cells use fuel.

 Catabolic Metabolism – Your body has a set amount of energy that it needs every day.
 If you consume less than that amount, your body will begin to break down its tissues to provide the energy it needs.
 It is known as catabolic metabolism.